st-AR-gazer/_Altered-Nadeo_-_Random-Map-Picker/documentatioin/TM-DaSS.md

-# START.py

-This script is the main entry point for the `TMDownloadingAndSortingMaps` application.
+# Quick overview of TM-DaSS

+This documentation aims to give you a quick overviw of TM-DaSS (TrackMania - Downloading and Sorting Scripts).

+I shall first go over the non python files (`Part 1: Non python files`), the the python files (`Part 2: Python files`).
+Then we go over how to use the scripts (`Part 3: How to use the scripts`).

+### Requirements

+- Requests library installed

+### Startup commands

+Some files can start with a starup flag, these files are:
+`STAET_V2.py`,
+`ConsolidateFilesToOne.py`,
+they both take the starup command -v or --verbose

+## Part 1: Non python files

+TM-DaSS has multiple files/folders that are used for different things.
+Here is the structure:

+Folders:
+`.\TM-DaSS/`
+`.\TM-DaSS/ByAlteration`
+`.\TM-DaSS/BySeason`
+`.\TM-DaSS/ConsolidatedMaps`
+`.\TM-DaSS/FileStateChecking` // Depricated
+`.\TM-DaSS/OLD`               // Depricated

+`.\TM-DaSS/data.csv`
+`.\TM-DaSS/InstalledVersion.json` // Depricated
+`.\TM-DaSS/map_data.json`
+`.\TM-DaSS/processed_uids.txt`
+`.\TM-DaSS/Test-Manifest-All-Instalations-Manual.json` // Depricated
+`.\TM-DaSS/Test-Manifest-All-Instalations-STAR.json`   // Depricated

+### Active

+Here is what each of the folders and maps are used for.

+`.\TM-DaSS/ByAlteration` stores all the downloaded alteration files, they are sorted into the files with the names of the alterations.
+This is done to later save them to another file with another script.
+`.\TM-DaSS/BySeason` is much of the same, it stores all the downloaded season file, but this time the downloaded maps are stored by season.
+How this is utilized will be explained more in `Part 2: The Python Files`.

+.\TM-DaSS/ConsolidatedMaps is used in conjunction with `ConsolidateFilesToOne.py`, for now you should know that this folder is used to store the final output (as well as error logs for the final merge incase something goes wrong).

+`.\TM-DaSS/data.csv` is the file containing a list of all the Altered Nadeo maps tracked by the Altered Nadeo WR bot.
+This file is gotten from Kovca.
+(Kovacs).

+`.\TM-DaSS/map_data.json`, after running `DownloadFromNadeo.py`, the UIDs from data.csv are converted to the fully downloaded map object, this contains more information that is requied for the plugin to work propperly.

+`.\TM-DaSS/processed_uids.txt`, this file is used to keep track of the UIDs that have been processed, this is used to avoid spamming Nadeos API, it's a bit buggy sometimes though...

+### Depricated

+`.\TM-DaSS/FileStateChecking` is used to store the file states of the files (maps) in `ByAlteration` and `BySeason` before and after the download and sorting operations.
+This is used to compare the states of the files and identify new or updated files.
+`.\TM-DaSS/OLD` is used to store old files that are no longer used, e.g old versions of data.csv, map_data.josn etc.

+`.\TM-DaSS/InstalledVersion.json` is an example of the old way of storing the current state of what should be installed.
+This was depricated along with FileStateChecking.
+.\TM-DaSS/Test-Manifest-All-Instalations-Manual.json` and `.\TM-DaSS/Test-Manifest-All-Instalations-STAR.json` are test files for the old way of storing the current state of what should be installed.
+This was depricated along with FileStateChecking.

+## Part 2: Python files

+`.\TM-DaSS/ConsolidateFilesToOne.py`
+`.\TM-DaSS/DownloadFromNadeo.py`
+`.\TM-DaSS/SortByAlteration.py`
+`.\TM-DaSS/SortBySeason.py`
+`.\TM-DaSS/SART_V2.py`

+`.\TM-DaSS/CompareFileStates.py` // Depricated
+`.\TM-DaSS/CopyUpdatedFiles.py` // Depricated
+`.\TM-DaSS/CreateManifest.py` // Depricated
+`.\TM-DaSS/RecordFileStateToDir.py` // Depricated
+`.\TM-DaSS/RecordNewFileState.py` // Depricated
+`.\TM-DaSS/START.py` // Depricated

+### Active

+`.\TM-DaSS/ConsolidateFilesToOne.py` is used to consolidate the files in the `ByAlteration` and `BySeason` folders into a single file.
+This is used to create the final output that is used by the plugin, this includes adding the 'alteratoin' 'season' and 'year' to each json object.
+This is the final step in the process of downloading and sorting the maps.

+`.\TM-DaSS/DownloadFromNadeo.py` is used to download map files from Nadeo.
+This script uses the UIDs from `data.csv` to download the map files.
+The downloaded json objects are sotred in the map_data.json file.

+`.\TM-DaSS/SortByAlteration.py` is used to sort the downloaded json objects in the map_data.json file based on what is mentationed in their names.
+`.\TM-DaSS/SortBySeason.py` is used to sort the downloaded json objects in the map_data.json file based on what is mentationed in their names, but this time based on what season is in the name.
+Each alteration / season year are stored individually.

+`.\TM-DaSS/START_V2.py` is the main way to interact with `TM-DaSS`, so long as data.csv is propperly updated this should be the only file you have to run.
 It orchestrates the execution of several other scripts in a specific order to accomplish its tasks.
-Here's a brief overview of what each script does:
+This script is used to run the entire process of downloading and sorting the maps.

+### Depricated

+`.\TM-DaSS/CompareFileStates.py` is used to compare the state of the files before and after the download and sorting operations.
+This can be used to identify new or updated files.
+`.\TM-DaSS/CopyUpdatedFiles.py` is used to copy any new or updated files to a separate directory for further processing.
+`.\TM-DaSS/CreateManifest.py` is used to create a manifest file that provides an overview of the current state of the files in the directory.
-1. `RecordFileStateToDir.py`: This script records the current state of the files in the directory.
+`.\TM-DaSS/RecordFileStateToDir.py` is used to record the current state of the files in the directory.
 This is useful for tracking changes over time.

-2. `DownloadFromNadeo.py`: This script downloads map files from Nadeo, the developer of TrackMania.

-3. `SortByAlteration.py`: This script sorts the downloaded files based on their alteration dates.

-4. `SortBySeason.py`: This script sorts the downloaded files based on their associated TrackMania season.

-5. `RecordNewFileState.py`: This script records the state of the files after the download and sorting operations have been completed.
+`.\TM-DaSS/RecordNewFileState.py` is used to record the state of the files after the download and sorting operations have been completed.

-6. `CompareFileStates.py`: This script compares the state of the files before and after the download and sorting operations.
-This can be used to identify new or updated files.

-7. `CopyUpdatedFiles.py`: This script copies any new or updated files to a separate directory for further processing.

-The new files are uploaded to ManiaCDN, this link: `http://maniacdn.net/ar_/Alt-Map-Picker/New-Sorting-System/[SORTING TYPE]/[FILE NAME]` (if this is changed an update to the location the plugin is nessesary this variable needs to be updated `string NewSortingSystemUrl;`)

-8. `CreateManifest.py`: This script creates a manifest file that provides an overview of the current state of the files in the directory.

-The new manifest file is uploaded to ManiaCDN, this link: `http://maniacdn.net/ar_/Alt-Map-Picker/manifest/manifest.json` (if this is changed an update to the location the plugin is nessesary this variable needs to be updated `string manifestUrl;`)

-Each script is run in a separate subprocess, and any output or errors from the script are printed to the console.
-Each script can be run indvidually, and there are cases where you'd want to do this, but generally just using `START.py` will make your life much easier.
+`.\TM-DaSS/START.py` is the main entry point for the `TMDownloadingAndSortingMaps` application.

+These files are not used anymore, but the scripts are still here.
+This was originaly used in a past implementation of the plugin, but it was replaced by the current consolidated_maps implementation.

+## Part 3: How to use the scripts

+To use the scripts manually first make sure you 1. have the requests library installed, 2. have the data.csv file updated with the latest maps.

+Then you can run the scripts in the following order:

+1. `DownloadFromNadeo.py`
+2. `SortByAlteration.py` / `SortBySeason.py`
+3. `ConsolidateFilesToOne.py`

+And you are done, this can also be done with just running `START_V2.py` which will do all of the above in the correct order.
+This is the recommended way to run the scripts.